corserp/community/README.md

 ## Our Goals

-* Encourage transparency, collaboration, and accountability through tooling and lightweight project tracking and/or management
+* Encourage trans, collaboration, and accountability through tooling and lightweight project tracking and/or management
 * Provide guidance and advice to other working groups in the Ansible community
 * Facilitate the creation of new initiatives and Working Groups
 * Do all of this by KEEPING THINGS SIMPLE (just like Ansible!).